CNES/cars/docs/source/how_to_use_CARS/advanced_configuration.rst

               - Default value
               - Required
             * - save_intermediate_data
-              - Save intermediate data for all applications
+              - Save intermediate data for all applications and any or all resolutions
-              - bool
+              - bool or list[bool]
               - False
               - Yes
+            * - keep_low_res_dir
+              - Whether to save the output of all resolution runs or not
+              - bool
+              - true
+              - No
             * - use_epipolar_a_priori
               - Active epipolar a priori
               - bool